zycgit/dbvisitor/README.en.md

 ## Why use it?

-There are already numerous ways and libraries for database access based on JDBC, and among them, there are many well - known tools.
-Even so, people are still looking for simpler and more convenient ways to access data, which has led to the emergence of more advanced or interesting data access methods.
+There are already numerous ways and libraries for database access based on JDBC, and there is no shortage of many well-known tools among them.
+Even so, people are still seeking simpler and more convenient methods for accessing data, which has led to the emergence of more advanced or interesting data access methods.

-From EJB to Hibernate, and then to later ones like MyBatis, Spring JDBC, as well as ActiveRecord, QueryWrapper, Row, Chain, JPA, etc., which were once or still are active.
-Each new method brings both surprises and its inherent limitations.
+From EJB to Hibernate, then to MyBatis, SpringJDBC, and the once or still active ActiveRecord, QueryWrapper, Row, Chain, JPA, etc.

-dbVisitor doesn't create a new type of access method.
-Instead, it integrates the widely - popular access methods.
-Users can choose the appropriate way to access the database rather than being restricted to a single mode.
+Each new method brings surprises to people while also having its inherent limitations.

+The core breakthrough of dbVisitor lies in the seamless integration of access patterns.
+Developers can mix and match different access paradigms within the same project.
+This design addresses the compatibility issues caused by the coexistence of multiple frameworks in traditional solutions, such as the different operation styles of JdbcTemplate and MyBatis.

+This multi-paradigm integrated architecture enables dbVisitor to adapt to different complexity scenarios: for small projects, ActiveRecord mode can be quickly enabled to enhance development efficiency; for medium-sized and large-scale systems, complex business logic can be realized through dynamic SQL and stored procedures.

 ## About dbVisitor